MaximilianHanussek/virtual_cluster/README.md

 * beeond_storage_backend: Sets the name of the storage backend for the cinder volumes, choose the appropriate of your cloud site.
 * flavors: Sets the used compute resources (CPUs, RAM, ...)
 Recommended for the master node are 8 CPUs and at least 16GB RAM.
 * compute_node_count: Sets the number of compute nodes (current configuration works only with two).
-* image_master: Sets the image to be used for the master node.
+* image_master (name): Sets the image name to be used for the master node.
 Will be downloaded automatically.
 * image_compute: Sets the image to be used for the master node.
 Will be downloaded automatically.
 * openstack_key_name: Sets the SSH key name of your OpenStack environment (Keypair is required to be set up already).
 * private_key_path: Sets the path to your private key in order to access the VMs and run configuration scripts.